rotheconrad/F100_Prok_Recombination/README.md

 Because genomes downloaded from NCBI follow a typical naming convention of, "GCF_000007105.1_ASM710v1_genomic.fna," the default behavior of this script is to cut the third underscore position ("\_") and use it as a prefix for renaming the fasta deflines in numeric consecutive order.

-So with default settings the script will cut "ASM710v1" from filename "GCF_000007105.1_ASM710v1_genomic.fna" and renames the fasta deflines (Contigs/Scaffolds/Chromosomes) as:
+So with default settings the script will cut "ASM710v1" from filename "GCF_000007105.1_ASM710v1_genomic.fna" and rename the fasta deflines (Contigs/Scaffolds/Chromosomes) as:

 >\>ASM710v1_1
 >AATGGATCAGTCCGCCGACCGCGCCTGGAACGAATGTCTCGACATCATCCGGGACAATGT...